sanjayankur31/cajal/Readme.rst

-Cajal - The computational neuroscience laboratory map
+Cajal - The neuroscience laboratory map
 -----------------------------------------------------

 This is a tiny pet project I'm workin on.
-The idea is to mark all the laboratories carrying out computational neuroscience reseach on a world map in an attempt to make them more accessible to the community.
+The idea is to mark all the laboratories carrying out neuroscience reseach on a world map in an attempt to make them more accessible to the community.

 Contributing
 ============